lk-geimfari/mimesis/docs/schema.rst

 .. versionadded:: 12.0.0

-Sometimes it is necessary to use a field name that is more relevant to your specific domain and this is where field aliases come in handy.
+Sometimes, you need a field name that truly matches what your domain is about, and that's when field aliases become useful.

+In order to utilize field aliases, it's necessary to instantiate either a :class:`~mimesis.schema.Field` or :class:`~mimesis.schema.Fieldset` and then update the attribute ``aliases`` (essentially a regular :class:`dict`) to associate aliases with field names.

 Let's take a look at the example: